-The expected outcomes will generate new knowledge that includes a framework to be used as a tool for developing programs that support the development of resilience and strong cultural identity within the school and community setting.
-The outcomes will provide important insights for the health and education fields to inform policy and practice in relation to the best interests Indigenous young people, as articulated by Indigenous young people.
+The project team expects to generate new knowledge, including a framework for designing programs that support the development of resilience and strong cultural identity within the school and community settings.
+The outcomes will provide important insights for the health and education fields to inform policy and practice in relation to the best interests of Aboriginal and Torres Strait Islander young people, as articulated by them.

-The study aims to consider what benefits result from Aboriginal and Torres Strait Islander young people and their communities when they identify and design programs to support and strengthen their cultural identity.
-Drawing upon a participatory action approach the study will encourage young people to participate as co-researchers with the researchers and support staff.
-This methodology will be utilised to build the capacity of participants and position researchers to decisively engage with young people in order to foreground their cultural knowledges and live experiences.
+The study will consider what benefits result from Aboriginal and Torres Strait Islander young people and their communities when they identify and design programs to support and strengthen their cultural identity.
+It will generate knowledge where there is a significant gap.
+Its outcomes will be significant because the project:

-- the project recognises and celebrates and the strengths and vitality of Indigenous peoples, cultures and community today
+- recognises and celebrates and the strengths and vitality of Aboriginal and Torres Strait Islander peoples, cultures and community today

-- includes employment of Indigenous research assistants foregrounding Indigenous research capacity and knowledges in local community settings
+- includes employment of Aboriginal and Torres Strait Islander research assistants foregrounding Indigenous research capacity and knowledges in local community settings

 - will work in partnerships with schools and communities to support culturally safe spaces for young people to explore cultural identities and well being

 - includes the production of a series of culturally affirming creative projects by Indigenous young people across diverse communities.

 Update August 2017: progress is well advanced, with sites 1 and 2 completed, and sites 3 and 4 well underway.